Which Parts of 'Married at First Sight' Are Actually Real? Here's What We Know

 The Australian version of ‘Married at First Sight’ is notoriously manipulated and seems scripted.

-The marriages on ‘Married at First Sight’ may not be totally scripted, but they may also not be totally real.
+The marriages on ‘Married at First Sight’ are also totally real.

-While the premise of the show exists in that two people who have never met get married, the goal of the show should be to set up happy relationships.
-Reportedly, the producers want people truly looking for love, not for fame, and even force a year-long media ban on all the participants because of this.
+While the premise of the show exists in that two people who have never met get married, the goal of the show is to set up happy relationships.
+According to Pastor Cal, the producers want people truly looking for love, not for fame.
+And, he shared with us, he advises those looking for the latter to look elsewhere.

 Married at First Sight airs on Wednesdays at 8 p.m.
 ET on Lifetime.